bgekhtman/Agility-APIProtection-2018/docs/class1/module2/module2.rst

 In this task you will add the policies you created to the virtual server.

-1. Open web-browser, connect to BIG-IP https://192.168.1.5 (login: admin, password: admin) and click Local Traffic -> Virtual Servers
+1. In the BIG-IP GUI go to Local Traffic -> Virtual Servers

 2. Click **api.vlab.f5demo.com**